 Local foods and the arts are emerging market opportunities for rural communities and businesses owners.
-This conference focuses on giving small food and arts-based businesses tools they need to be successful and access to resources usually only found at larger conferences in the city.
+This conference focuses on giving small food and arts-based businesses tools they need to be successful and access to resources usually only found at larger conferences in urban areas.

 Who: Aspiring and current food and arts based small business owners, rural community and economic developers

-What: A conference offering technical training and connections to resources for food and arts-based small businesses, and rural community or economic developers wishing to develop local economic opportunities around local foods and the arts.
+What: A conference offering resources and connections for food and arts-based small businesses, and rural community or economic developers wishing to develop local economic opportunities around local foods and the arts.

 Where: Pender Community Center, 614 Main St., Pender, Nebraska 68047